raphtata/AI_projects/README.md

-This folder gather all my project around AI and chatbot.
+This folder gather all my projects around AI and chatbot.